On this page

 Reporting changes to your catering establishment

 If there is a change in the management of your hotel or catering establishment, you must report this to the municipal authority.
-If there is a change in the legal form, you must apply for a new alcohol licence under the Licencing and Catering Act.
+If there is a change in the legal structure, you must apply for a new alcohol licence under the Licencing and Catering Act.
 If the structure of your premises changes in such a way that it no longer fits the description in your licence, you must report this change to the municipal authority within one month.

 Dispensation from Licensing and Catering Act